MorinWang/morinwang.github.io/_pages/about.md

 # 🔥 News
+- *2025.05*:  🎉🎉 As one of their mentors, I am proud that Tianshuo Wei, Xuhui Chen, Yanxin Chen, and Linjie Mi have been awarded the Outstanding Performance Award.
 - *2025.05*:  🎉🎉 Our two papers have been accepted by ACL 2025 (1 for Findings and 1 for Main)!
 - *2025.05*:  🎉🎉 Our three papers have been accepted by KDD 2025 (Research Track)!
 - *2025.05*:  🎉🎉 As one of his mentors, I am proud that Tianshuo Wei has been awarded the Outstanding Dissertation Award.